 What will happen if complications occur

 Yes.
-A practitioner should always inform you about the products being used, including their brand, possible side effects, origin and how they work.
-Transparency is an essential part of professional care.
+A practitioner should always inform you about the products being used, including the brand, how they work and possible side effects.
+Transparency is an important part of safe and professional care.

 Read more: